lsst-sqre/squash-deployment/README.md

 ## Environment variables
-The following environment variables are used to exchange information among the pods:
+The following environment variables are used by the deployment:

 - SQUASH_DB_HOST
 - SQUASH_DB_PASSWORD